akeneo/pim-api-docs/content/concepts/asset-manager.md

 ::: info
 As of the v3.2 and v4.0, you can only have images in this attribute.
 Indeed, the `media_type` field only accepts the `image` value.
-In the next version, you will be able to add new types of files (like PDF).
+In the next version, you will be able to add new types of files (like PDFs).
 :::

 ### The `media link` attribute
 The media link attribute type comes in pretty handy whenever you want your asset to refer to an external file, not hosted inside the PIM.
-For example, it can be very useful whenever you already have all your assets stored in a CDN or a DAM.
+For example, it can be very useful if you already have all your assets stored in a CDN or a DAM.
 The illustration below gives you an idea of how this attribute type can be used in such a case.
 ![Assets stored in a DAM](/img/concepts/asset-dam-link.svg)

 Here are examples of several media link asset attributes.